MileHacker Logo

 • Search for early bird specials, lunch menus, or happy hour promotions at local restaurants.

-• Lunch portions are typically smaller and less expensive than dinner entrees, a way to sample local cuisine at a better value.
+• Lunch portions are typically smaller and less expensive than dinner entrees, a way to sample local the culinary offerings at a better value.

-• If traveling with a group, carpool to divide gasoline costs.
+• If traveling as part of a group, carpool to divide gasoline costs.

 • Plan your routes efficiently to lessen unnecessary driving.